 The University currently has 12 traditional residence halls and a village of fraternity and sorority residences ("Greek Court"), with a capacity of approximately 4,700 students.
 In addition, there are 90 married and graduate student apartments ("University Apartments") and 146 undergraduate apartment units in 11 buildings ("University Court").
-For fall 2020 and 2019, respectively, the residence halls were about 38% and 38% occupied, the University Apartments were about 29% and 44% occupied, and University Court was 86% and 86% occupied.
+For fall 2021 and 2020, respectively, the residence halls were about 36% and 38% occupied, the University Apartments were about 50% and 29% occupied, and University Court was 94% and 86% occupied.

-Due to COVID-19, a portion of the University Apartments, University Court, and Greek Court buildings were set aside during fiscal year 2021 for students who were forced to be quarantined or isolated.
-The University also leased off-campus apartment space to supplement the University's facilities.
+Due to COVID-19, a portion of the University Apartments, University Court, and Greek Court buildings were set aside during fiscal years 2022 and 2021 for students who were forced to be quarantined or isolated.
+During fiscal year 2021, the University also leased off-campus apartment space to supplement the University's facilities.